healthgovau/health-design-system/style-guide/docs/01-index.md

 label: Introduction
 ---

+# ALPHA notice

+This resource is currently in ALPHA.
+This means that it is a work-in-progress and is subject to breaking changes.

+## About the Design System

+The Health Design System exists is an [An Australian Government Department of Health](https://www.health.gov.au) resource to allow designers and developers to build digital products in a consistent and repeatable way.

-The Health Design System is built on top of the [Australian Government Design System](https://designsystem.gov.au/).
+The system is built on top of the [Australian Government Design System](https://designsystem.gov.au/).

 ## Installation